-Means in column with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.
+Means in columns with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.

-3.3 Effect of Moringa olifera feeding on glucose, cholesterol & calcium levels
+3.3 Effect of fedding Moringa oleifera leaf meal on glucose, cholesterol & calcium levels

-The Table 4 below presents changes in the serum glucose (mg/dl), cholesterol (mg/dl) & calcium (mg %) levels of broiler chickens under experimentation at different levels of Moringa oleifera treatment.
-Glucose, cholesterol & calcium was found to be statistically non-significant (p<0.05) differences the treatment and the control group throughout the observation period.
+Table 4 below presents changes in the serum glucose (mg/dL), cholesterol (mg/dL) & calcium (mg %) levels of broiler chickens under experimentation at different levels of Moringa oleifera leaf meal treatment.
+Glucose, cholesterol & calcium were found to be statistically non-significant (p<0.05) differences among the treatments and the control group throughout the observation period.

-Serum glucose level increases in Moringa oleifera treated diet than control group.
-Which do not match the findings of Egu, U.N (2019).
-Serum glucose content was higher in birds fed control diet than those fed 6%, 8% and 10% Moringa olifera leaf meal.
-According to Egu (2010) normal glucose value in broiler fed slam weed leaf meal was 75.60 to 100.50 mg/100ml, however glucose values obtained in our study were within the range except in control group (56.67±21.31 mg/dl).
+Serum glucose level increases in the Moringa oleifera treated diet than the control group.
+Which do not match the findings of Egu, U.N.
+(2019).
+Serum glucose content was higher in birds fed the control diet than in those fed 6%, 8% and 10% Moringa olifera leaf meal.
+According to Egu (2010), normal glucose value in broiler fed slam weed leaf meal was 75.60 to 100.50 mg/100ml, however, glucose values obtained in our study were within the range except in the control group (56.67±21.31 mg/dl).

-There is significant reduction in total serum cholesterol level in Moringa oleifera treated diet as compare to control.
-This result support the finding of Akpet et al (2012) on broiler, who stated decreased in the TC and LDL-c concentration in those fed different levels of Moringa oleifera leaf meal.
-The reduction in the levels of cholesterol shows reflects the beneficial effects of M. oleifera in the diets.
+There is a significant reduction in total serum cholesterol level in Moringa oleifera treated diet as compared to the control.
+This result supports the finding of Akpet et al (2012) on broiler, who stated a decrease in the TC and LDL-c concentration in those fed different levels of Moringa oleifera leaf meal.
+The reduction in the levels of cholesterol reflects the beneficial effects of M. oleifera in the diets.
 M. oleifera has a high content of phytosterols, which decrease the cholesterol levels of serum and eggs (Hussain et al., 2014).

-Calcium was found to be statistically non- significant (p>0.05) among the treatment and control group.
-Blood calcium level was almost similar in all Moringa oleifera treated diet and control group.
-Which do not match the finding of Egu, (2019) who did research in effect of graded levels of Moringa oleifera leaf meal on performance and serum biochemical parameters of broiler.
-According to him serum calcium content was significantly increased as the level of Moringa oleifera leaf meal increased in the diets & lowest value was observed in broiler chicken fed control diet (T1) (7.40 mmol/L).
+Calcium was found to be statistically nonsignificant (p>0.05) among the treatment and control groups.
+Blood calcium level was almost similar in all Moringa oleifera-treated diets and the control group.
+Which do not match the findings of Egu, (2019), who did research on the effect of graded levels of Moringa oleifera leaf meal on performance and serum biochemical parameters of broiler.
+According to him, serum calcium content was significantly increased as the level of Moringa oleifera leaf meal increased in the diets & lowest value was observed in broiler chicken fed control diet (T1) (7.40 mmol/L).
 The serum calcium values obtained in this study were higher than the normal value of 7.10 mmol/L reported by Kaneko et al. (1997) for chickens, but lower than the range of 16.03 to 19.12 mmol/L reported by Egu (2016) in mature male turkeys.

 Table 4: Effect of Moringa olifera feeding on glucose (mg/dl), cholesterol (mg/dl) &

-calcium (mg %) levels, (Mean ± SE) in serum at 42 days of broilers
+calcium (mg %) levels (Mean ± SE) in serum at 42 days of broilers